wlwl2/UnityTipsAndTricks/README.md

 7. You can roll out your own health/energy bars quite easily without using UI sliders.

-8. There is a UI option to reset transforms.
+8. There is a Native Unity Editor UI option to reset transforms.

 9. Animations can be renamed by double-clicking (I don't remember where).
 If you rename animations wrongly, it is a pain to rename all the links.
 Don't forget that Unity does not do linking/syncing for you yet with regards to animation names/animator.
 Check your prefab/GameObject names and their animation names carefully.